A flicker is how you describe a static shock.

 How I deal with small deaths and then larger ones.

-It is bittersweet, but alas, I can now taste both flavors.
+It is bittersweet, but alas, I can now name both flavors.